top of page

 DC

 Hello!
-I'm Dr. Chloe Souza, BTV's chiropractor & kinesiologist.
+I'm Dr. Chloe Souza, BTV's chiropractor & kinesiologist and functional medicine practitioner.

-I am a chiropractor and kinesiology practitioner who specializes in holistic musculoskeletal care, nervous-system–focused adjusting, applied kinesiology, movement assessment, and functional rehabilitation.
-Many of my clients come to me seeking relief from pain, recurring injury, or instability, while others are looking to rebuild strength, improve mobility, or understand their body more deeply.
-I also support individuals navigating long-standing trauma in the body, anxiety and stress responses, movement fear, and those wanting to reclaim confidence and connection with their physical selves after medical challenges or life transitions.
+I am a chiropractor, functional medicine practitioner, and kinesiology specialist, focusing on holistic musculoskeletal care, nervous-system–focused adjusting, applied kinesiology, movement assessment, and functional rehabilitation.
+I work with clients seeking relief from pain, recurring injuries, or instability, as well as those looking to rebuild strength, improve mobility, or deepen their understanding of their body.
+I also support individuals navigating long-standing trauma in the body, anxiety and stress responses, movement fear, or those wanting to reclaim confidence and connection with their physical selves after medical challenges or life transitions.

 I guide clients toward:

-Whole-body balance and resilience; By addressing musculoskeletal alignment, muscular balance, and nervous system function — not just symptoms — I help you build a foundation for long-term wellness and stability.
+• Whole-body balance & resilience: Addressing musculoskeletal alignment, nervous system function, and underlying imbalances to build a foundation for long-term wellness and stability.

 My Story